lablup/backend.ai/docs/concepts/services.rst

 It has two operation modes:

 * Port mapping: Individual app instances are mapped with a TCP port taken from a pre-configured range of TCP port range.
-* Wildecard subdomain: Individual app instances are mapped with a system-generated subdomain under the given top-level domain.
+* Wildcard subdomain: Individual app instances are mapped with a system-generated subdomain under the given top-level domain.

 Depending on the session type and application launch configurations, it may require an authenticated HTTP session for HTTP-based applications.
 For instance, you may enforce authentication for interactive development apps like Jupyter while allow anonymous access for AI model service APIs.